 - Pour the remaining cheesecake filling over the lady fingers and smooth the top with an off-set spatula.

-- Bake for 45-60 minutes.
+- Bake at 320° for 45-60 minutes.
 The middle of the cheesecake should jiggle a little.

-- Turn the oven off and let the cheesecake cool in the oven for 45 minutes.
+- Turn the oven off and let the cheesecake cool in the oven for 45 minutes with oven door cracked.

-- Remove it from the oven and let cool completely on a counter top.
+- Remove it from the oven and let cool completely on a counter top and then place in the refrigerator overnight to chill.
+(Do not remove the spring-form pan.)

 - Beat the heavy whipping cream until it forms stiff peaks.
 Put in refrigerator to chill while preparing the remaining ingredients.